MattMorgis/interview/README.md

 `+1`, `+1`, `-2` results in `0`
 `-1`, `-2`, `-3` results in `-6`

+Starting with a frequency of zero, what is the resulting frequency after all of the changes in frequency have been applied?

 ## Part 2 - Calibrate the frequency

 Now that we've determined how to calculate a frequency, we need to calibrate our device.
 To calibrate the device, you need to find the first frequency it reaches twice.